-- Faculty will assess the strategies used in virtual applied lessons to keep those strategies that proved beneficial. - The faculty will also review those changes made to, and incorporate further, individualized practice plans addressing weaknesses. - More small live performing opportunities (master classes, studio class, elective recitals, MUS 1500 performances) will also be introduced into applied lessons, and discussions of musicians' physical and mental wellness will increase in master classes and applied lessons. - Faculty will assess implementation of on-line music theory skill practice options that may be incorporated into class assignments. - Additional opportunities for student composition projects and further development of student research/analysis papers will be explored. - Faculty will provide options for shorter research/writing assignments, as this approach allows for more frequent feedback. - With the return to in-person learning, the faculty will provide more in-person opportunities for face-to-face individual meetings with students to assist in their research/writing. - The Music History professor will also re-evaluate the format of exams, as these had to be altered with the virtual testing environment. - Faculty will rearrange the piano classroom for better instructor view of students' hands. - They will also incorporate further options for including more ensemble/accompaniment playing in class piano.
+- Faculty will build upon the students learning experience by incorporating further individualized practice plans to address weaknesses, including more discussion of musicians' physical and mental wellness, and by providing more performing opportunities in front of a small audience. - Additional opportunities for student composition projects and further development of student research/analysis papers will be explored. - Faculty will continue to provide options for shorter research/writing assignments, as this approach allows for more frequent feedback. - With the hopeful return to in-person learning, the faculty plan to provide more inperson opportunities for face-to-face individual meetings with students to assist in their research/writing.

+- The Music History professor will also re-evaluate the format of exams, as these had to be altered with the virtual testing environment. - Piano faculty will consider rearranging the piano classroom for better instructor view of students' hands. - Piano faculty will also consider further options for including more ensemble/accompaniment playing in class piano.